Visiting Adelaide - Experiences, adventures and memories await!

 Adelaide is a city that loves the arts - especially during Adelaide Fringe when it comes to life in a burst of colour, music, art and light installations, magic, performance and all-round enjoyment.
 Plus, you’ll find plenty of great eateries and watering holes to enjoy between shows and events.
 This is definitely the best time to visit and explore Adelaide.
 Down every bustling laneway, in every sun-lit park and around every hidden corner, you’ll find a new delight that will make your Adelaide holiday even more special!
 From Fringe street performers and talented buskers, to eye-catching street art, magical festival hubs and, of course, all of the Adelaide Fringe events and shows you could dream of!

-Alongside the amazing Adelaide Fringe - the biggest arts festival in the Southern Hemisphere - you’ll find plenty to enjoy in our beautiful festival state...
+Alongside the amazing Adelaide Fringe - the biggest arts festival in Australia - you’ll find plenty to enjoy in our beautiful festival state...

 During the day, the sun is shining (it can get to a whopping 40 degrees so make sure to pack sunscreen and a hat).
 You can seek some respite by making the short trip the cooler, lush greenery and vineyards of the Adelaide Hills.
 Here, you’ll find historic townships like Hahndorf, family-owned wineries and cellar doors, locally-made art and fresh produce markets.
 Then, it’s only a short trip back to the city (thanks to Adelaide’s conveniently close tourist spots), with time to relax before heading out into the lively city streets and playing under the Summer evening stars.
 After all, it’s festival time!